 On May 16, 2013, while deployed in Senjaray, Afghanistan Casey was tasked with clearing a compound that would serve as the location for a command post.
 As he was assisting his team leader, Casey stepped on a pressure-plate improvised explosive device (IED) which detonated beneath him, causing him to lose both of his legs.

 Casey was initially sent to NATO Role 3 Multinational Medical Unit and would eventually end up at Walter Reed National Military Center.
 Once he arrived at Walter Reed, Casey was motivated by the progress other amputees were making and felt that anything was possible.
-He spent two years learning how to walk again, and although the process was grueling, his wife Shannon was there to support him every step of the way.
+He spent two years learning how to walk again.

 Casey served our nation from October 2012 to May 2013 earning many distinguished awards such as the Purple Heart, Army Commendation Medal (2), NCO Development Award, Good Conduct Medal (2), and the Afghanistan Campaign Medal.

-Casey, Shannon and their four pets currently live in a two-story home in Knoxville, TN that is not accessible to Casey’s needs.
-The Gary Sinise Foundation is proud to provide Casey and Shannon a specially adapted smart home that will ease his daily challenges and allow them to feel comfortable in their own home.
+The Gary Sinise Foundation was honored to provide Casey a specially adapted smart home that will ease his daily challenges and allow Casey and his wife to feel comfortable in their own home.